top of page

 Unlike Alzheimer’s disease, people who have FTD often have difficulty in using and understanding spoken and written language.
 Language problems include repeated mispronunciations, such as “sork” for “fork” and the inability to make appropriate associations between names and objects.
 If your parent is not able to associate an object with a word, he or she may point to a sandwich and call it a baseball.
 People who have FTD are not aware of how they have changed.

-Using words and phrases such as “this,” “that” and “over there” in the place of specific nouns and descriptions are language deficits typical of many types of dementia.
+Using words and phrases such as “this,” “that” and “over there” in the place of specific nouns and descriptions are language deficits typical of many types of Dementia.

 Memory loss and language difficulties often make communication awkward, difficult, and frustrating.
 It doesn’t take long before “never mind” replaces your efforts to engage in conversation.